enosair/lightcurve-download/README.md

 Choose the output format to be FILE: WGET LC/TPF commands, this will create a customized WGET script.

-The scripts included are for long cadence lightcurves in quarter 17.
-We use following abbreviations:
+The scripts included are for stars observed in quarter 17 in long cadence.
+We use the following abbreviations:
   * conf - confirmed to be exoplanet host star
   * cand - planetary candidates